Wages rise but fail to keep up with inflation

 But both figures are being outstripped by the rising cost of living, with inflation - the rate at which prices are rising - running at 10.5%.

-The rise in energy and food prices has put a squeeze on household finances.
+The rise in energy and food prices has put a squeeze on household finances and the Bank of England has forecast that the UK will enter a recession this year.

 The ONS also said that 843,000 working days were lost to strike action in December, which was the highest number since November 2011.